Hacker0x01/docs.hackerone.com/docs/programs/slack-shared-channels.md

 > **Note:** It’s your responsibility to inform HackerOne in a timely manner when a member’s access is to be revoked.

-To join Hackerone’s Slack workspace as a guest:
+To join HackerOne’s Slack workspace as a guest:
 1. Click the Join Now button in your Slack invitation email.

 ![Join HackerOne on Slack screen](./images/slack-shared-channels-1.png)